googlearchive/wReader-app/README.md

 6. Check `Developer Mode`
 7. Click on `Load unpacked extension...` and select the root of this projects directory
 8. Open new tab and click on `wReader` icon
+9. if you not able to undarstand please go our office website and follow the instraction use watch video .

 ## Architecture